To Outsource Or Not To Outsource?

-That is the question all small businesses should ask as planning for the New Year begins.
+That is the question all small businesses should ask.

-Every business owner faces hundreds, if not thousands of important decisions that have direct bearing on the heath, grown and efficiency of their business.
+Every business owner faces hundreds, if not thousands of important decisions that have direct bearing on the heath, growth and efficiency of their business.

 Do you hire an Account Executive to service existing clients so you can find new ones?

 Do you secure new clients and then hire someone to service them?